2025–26 Ukrainian Cup

-The 2025–26 Ukrainian Cup is the 34th annual season of Ukraine's football knockout competition and the 3rd during the full-scale Russian invasion.
-The competition started on 9 August 2025 and will be concluded in May of 2026.
-Champions qualify for the First qualifying round of 2026-27 UEFA Europa League.
+The 2025–26 Ukrainian Cup was the 34th annual season of Ukraine's football knockout competition and the 3rd during the full-scale Russian invasion.
+It is sponsored by the betting company VBET.
+The Ukrainian Cup is the main domestic cup competition for men's football teams in Ukraine.
+The competition started on 9 August 2025 and was concluded with the final on 20 May 2026 in Lviv.